trannamtrung1st/DLock/README.md

 # DLock (No lock version)

-Please switch to branch `final` for running instruction
+Please switch to branch `master` for running instruction